- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-While high-quality might seem like a shorthand for natural and organic, it can also seem like a shorthand for “expensive.”
+While high-quality can be a shorthand for natural and organic, it can also be a shorthand for “expensive.”
 Don’t worry!
-As it turns out, it’s possible to feed your pet a high-quality, natural dog food—even an organic dog diet—on a budget.
+As it turns out, it’s possible to feed your pet high-quality, natural dog food—even organic dog food—on a budget.

 What do “natural” and “organic” mean on dog food labels?